tambe-jonathan/AWS-enterprise-terraform-platform/README.md

 #  AWS Enterprise Terraform Platform
-Built a production-ready AWS infrastructure platform using Terraform, enabling automated, scalable, and repeatable deployments.
-Reduced manual provisioning complexity by implementing modular infrastructure components (VPC, ALB, ASG, security) and centralized remote state management.
-Demonstrates real-world DevOps workflows, infrastructure lifecycle management, and cloud best practices.
+This project demonstrates the design and deployment of a modular, enterprise-grade AWS infrastructure using Terraform.
+It includes a multi-AZ VPC, public and private subnets, security groups, an internet-facing Application Load Balancer, and an Auto Scaling Group for high availability.
+The system leverages S3 for remote state storage and DynamoDB for state locking, ensuring consistency and collaboration.
+The architecture is structured to mirror real-world DevOps environments, emphasizing scalability, maintainability, and Infrastructure as Code best practices.

 ![Terraform](https://img.shields.io/badge/Terraform-IaC-623CE4?logo=terraform)
 ![AWS](https://img.shields.io/badge/AWS-Cloud-FF9900?logo=amazonaws)